Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-YNogQuanQlc.md

 # [September 1st, 2020 Livestream](../2020-09-01.md)
 ## Q&A: Are we going to be able to get the Space Elevator Food Court?
 https://www.youtube.com/watch?v=YNogQuanQlc
-This question was possibly duplicated with a more recent answer: [February 22nd, 2022 Livestream Q&A: When will we see the Food Court](./yt-gvBWfMy9jBc.md) [https://www.youtube.com/watch?v=gvBWfMy9jBc](https://www.youtube.com/watch?v=gvBWfMy9jBc)
+This question was possibly duplicated with a more recent answer: [July 12th, 2022 Livestream Q&A: When can we get to the Food Court?](./yt-bnCpPWG1CiY.md) [https://www.youtube.com/watch?v=bnCpPWG1CiY](https://www.youtube.com/watch?v=bnCpPWG1CiY)

 ### Topics